MayankSingamreddy/oblivion/README.md

 # Oblivion v2.0 🚫

+*project not finished, (instructions.md - instructions-completed.md + current bugs = finished product)

-> Shape the web you use every day - intelligent element removal with memory and AI assistance
+> Desription: Shape the web you use every day - intelligent element removal with memory and AI assistance

 A powerful Chrome extension for hiding, modifying, or replacing website elements with AI assistance and persistent memory.